NVlabs/DeepInversion/FLGradientInversion/README.md

-# Gradient Inversion
+# FL Gradient Inversion

-This directory contains the tools necessary to recreate the experiments listed in
+This directory contains the tools necessary to recreate the chest X-ray experiments described in

 ### Do Gradient Inversion Attacks Make Federated Learning Unsafe? [arXiv:2202.06924](https://arxiv.org/abs/2202.06924)